polterguy/phosphorusfive-dox/chapter-12.md

 The **[eval]** Active Event is arguably the *"definition of Hyperlambda"*.
 In fact, when you execute a lambda object, what you're doing, is passing in a lambda object to **[eval]**.
 So **[eval]** is probably the most important Active Event in Hyperlambda.

 In our previous chapter, we looked at Active Events.
 To understand **[eval]**, is to realize that an Active Event, such as the ones we created in our previous chapter - Is really nothing but a lambda object, stored in memory, easily **[eval]**'ed, through its name.
-This implies, that to **[eval]** a lambda object, is identical to invoking an Active Event.
+This implies, that to **[eval]** a lambda object, is (almost) identical to invoking an Active Event.

 ## Eval defined